danesherbs/is-the-summary-enough/README.md

 # is-the-summary-enough
-Is the summary of [some non-fiction book] enough to get most/all of the value?
+Is the summary of [some non-fiction book] enough to understand the main idea(s)?